Follow these steps to apply for equity access via the RMIT Access scheme.

 |Serious personal or financial difficulties||Centrelink benefit

-If you are receiving Centrelink benefits you must submit a certified copy of your income statement from Centrelink, which must not be more than three months old.
+If you are receiving Centrelink benefits you must submit a copy of your income statement from Centrelink, which must not be more than three months old.
 Please do not provide bank statements showing Centrelink deposits or screen shots of statements.
 Neither of these items can be accepted as evidence.

 If you are not receiving Centrelink benefits you must provide an impact statement describing how your financial background has adversely affectedyour education.
 You will need to indicate if these circumstances are short term (2015-16) or long term (prior to 2014).